xiaopc/Fyoung-Keygen/README.md

 # Fyoung-Keygen
-A keygen of China Telecom Fyoung Dialer
+A keygen of China Telecom Fyoung Dialer.

 I only tested this program in SCU.
 Maybe it's same to other colleges in Chengdu.

 ## Sketch